Pyrdacor/Ambermoon/FileSpecs/Maps.md

 One for x and one for y.
 This is the start position on map entering.
 The monster will move randomly every 5 ingame minutes starting at that location.

+For monsters (and NPCs?) on 3D maps, there is also only one position if the random movement flag is not set.
+In that case the monster will stay on that position and will only walk to the player when he is near enough to attack.

 If the character has no random movement there are 288 positions (each 2 bytes).
 Each position is for a 5 minute ingame duration starting at 00:00.
 So there is a position for every timeslot of a day.
 This is also used for static characters.
 They will have